-- The Trustee. - Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider.
+- The Class A Trustee. - Upon payment of final distributions to the holders of Class A Certificates, the Class B Trustee. - Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider with the largest amount owed to it.

 In exercising remedies during the nine months after the earlier of (a) the acceleration of the Equipment Notes issued pursuant to any Indenture or (b) the bankruptcy of Continental, the Equipment Notes and the Aircraft subject to the lien of such Indenture may not be sold for less than certain specified minimums.